zzzprojects/sqlbulkcopy-tutorial/docs/pages/faq/provider-oracle.md

 - [Devart.Data.Oracle](https://www.devart.com/dotconnect/oracle/){:target="_blank"}

 {% include begin-block-h2.html title='Solution' %}
+You can use one of the following solution

+- [OracleBulkCopy](https://docs.oracle.com/cd/E17666_01/doc/win.112/e17357/OracleBulkCopyClass.htm){:target="_blank"} for Oracle.DataAccess
+- [OracleLoader](http://www.devart.com/dotconnect/oracle/docs/?Devart.Data.Oracle~Devart.Data.Oracle.OracleLoader.html){:target="_blank"} for Devart.Data.Oracle
+- Array Bindings
+- .NET Bulk Operations

 SqlBulkCopy is not available for Oracle.
 However, you can use one of these class:

-- [OracleBulkCopy](https://docs.oracle.com/cd/E17666_01/doc/win.112/e17357/OracleBulkCopyClass.htm){:target="_blank"} for Oracle.DataAccess
-- [OracleLoader](http://www.devart.com/dotconnect/oracle/docs/?Devart.Data.Oracle~Devart.Data.Oracle.OracleLoader.html){:target="_blank"} for Devart.Data.Oracle

 Nothing is available for Oracle.ManagedDataAccess....